-Social Class.
-Students from both poor and wealthy backgrounds reported a less welcoming
+• Social Class.
+Students from both poor and wealthy backgrounds reported a less welcoming campus than those in the middle class.

 The survey also asked students about access to people or information on campus.
 Students were neutral to slightly positive in their perceptions of the university providing information and communicating with the students.
 It is important to note that many students reported they did not know how to access services or information on campus (e.g., Information on internships, scholarships, extended learning, student senate, student clubs and organizations, study abroad options).
 Results suggest students' preferred mode of communication for learning about campus services or events is email, followed by the myBSU Portal.